ferdinandfrank/vue-forms/docs/index.md

     });
     ```

-## Handling on server response
+## Server Response Handling
-Each response from the server based on an ajax request from the form components should provide the following data:
+By specifying specific keys on the server response, the handling by the form components after the form submit can be controlled.
+Therefor, just return a JSON response with one or multiple of the following keys:
 - **alert**: _If this key is included, the form response handlers will try to show an alert message based on the following provided data:_
     - title: _The title to show on the alert._
     - message: _The message to show as the main content on the alert._